demikernel/perftools/README.md

 analysis tools for rust developers.

-This project was insipred by many others.
+This project was inspired by many others.
 Special thanks to the following ones:

 - [coarse-prof](https://github.com/leod/coarse-prof): a coarse-grained hierarchical profiler for rust